 Satellite and mobile clinics in non-urban areas.
-Michigan has 217 specially designated Federally Qualified Health Centers (FQHCs), called rural health clinics, which are funded to provide preventive and primary care to rural patients.^{xx} In addition, mobile health clinics operate in vehicles across the state and can meet patients in their communities to provide care.^{xxi}
+In January 2025, Michigan had 215 federally certified rural health clinics, which are funded to provide preventive and primary care to rural patients.xx In addition, mobile health clinics operate in vehicles across the state and can meet patients in their communities to provide care.xxi

 Telehealth.
 During the COVID-19 public health emergency, the Centers for Medicare and Medicaid relaxed restrictions on payment for telehealth services for many provider types and services, including behavioral health services, to promote remote access to care for vulnerable populations.
 Coverage for some remote services, such as audio-only tele-mental health services, were made permanent, and some have been temporarily extended into 2025.
-Recent progress has made broadband services more available in Michigan with the implementation of the Broadband Equity, Access, and Deployment program - however, reliable broadband access remains a challenge in rural parts of the state. xxii
+Recent progress has made broadband services more available in Michigan with the implementation of the Broadband Equity, Access, and Deployment program - however, reliable broadband access remains a challenge in rural parts of the state.xxii